 LEARN HOW TO PUT YOURSELF FIRST.

-The therapists at Lincoln Park Therapy Group recognize and appreciate the unique experiences of those in the helping professions.
+The therapists at Lincoln Park Therapy Group recognize and appreciate the unique experiences of those in the helping professions, especially during the COVID-19 crisis.
 We help you combat compassion fatigue and learn how to prioritize your own self-care so you can continue to make a positive difference in the lives of your students, clients, or patients.
 During counseling, you will focus on developing the coping skills needed to deal with the stress of your job, explore how to set boundaries at work and at home, and strengthen your communication skills to advocate for yourself.
 As a helping professional, you’re used to putting everyone else’s needs above your own.
 We help you learn how to get your own needs met, too.

 What would it be like to love your job again?